top of page

 LiteHouse Ready pre-listing inspections logo

 If you’re selling your home, let us inspect it before you even list it.
-This inspection alerts you to any defects or problems so that you can address them before prospective buyers discover them.
-Take the time you need to obtain reasonable repair estimates, and justify your full asking price by having your home for sale inspected now.
+This pre-listing inspection alerts you to any defects or problems so that you can address them before prospective buyers discover them.
+Take the time you need to obtain reasonable repair estimates and justify your full asking price by having your home for sale inspected now.

-Pre-Listing Home Inspections
+Pre-Listing Home Inspections in Cincinnati & Dayton, Ohio

 These are great to pass along to your buyers and to use in your listing photos!